UCEFM/Multilayer-Networks-Data-of-Movies/README.md

-# Multilayer Networks Data of Movies: (Avengers 2012 & Star Wars IV)
+# Multilayer Networks Data of Movies: (The Avengers 2012 & Star Wars IV)

 Here is the data corresponding to the Complex Networks 2018 paper *"Multilayer Networks of Movie Scripts"* by Youssef